 Are over a certain age, usually 21, but some specify you must be at least 25 years old

 When you apply for taxi insurance you will need to confirm your operating area.
 You may not be covered to work outside of this, so read the eligibility criteria carefully first to save a wasted application.

 The level of cover you can get may be restricted by the area you work in.
 Some policies only offer fully comprehensive cover if you are registered in certain areas so check your policy carefully.

-Taxi insurance offers the same three levels of protection as standard motor cover: fully comprehensive, third party, fire and theft and third party only cover.
-You can find out which level is right for you here.
+Taxi insurance offers the same three levels of protection as standard motor cover: fully comprehensive; third party, fire and theft; and third party only cover.
+You can find out which level is right for you in our guide.

-There are other cover options specific to taxi insurance you should consider including:
+However, there are other cover options specific to taxi insurance you should also consider, including:

-Public liability insurance: This protects you if a customer suffers a personal injury or property damage while in your taxi, and it will cover any legal or compensation claims that occur as a result.
-Most taxi insurance policies will include this cover as standard, but check the policy carefully as not all do.
+Public liability insurance: this protects you if a customer suffers a personal injury or property damage while either in, entering, or leaving your taxi.
+It will cover any legal or compensation claims that occur as a result.
+Most taxi insurance policies will include this cover as standard but check the policy carefully as not all do

-Personal use cover: You will need this in place if you plan to use your taxi for day to day use when you are not working.
-If you also want your partner to use the vehicle check that your local authority allows unregistered drivers to drive plated taxis, as not all do.
+Personal use cover: you will need this in place if you plan to use your taxi for day-to-day use when you are not working.
+If you also want your partner to use the vehicle check that your local authority allows unregistered drivers to drive licensed taxis, as not all do

 Taxi insurance is on average more expensive than standard cover because: